Human trafficking in the United Kingdom

 UK authorities began to launch aggressive anti-trafficking law enforcement efforts to uncover trafficking and identify victims.
 During 2009, a six-month investigation into human trafficking by all 55 police forces of the United Kingdom failed to find a case of human trafficking.
 In May 2012, a cross-border operation involving police forces from Northern Ireland and the Republic of Ireland, which included the raiding of more than 130 premises, resulted in eight arrests.
 Three of these arrested persons were thought to be trafficking victims.
 It emerged that the women were not victims of human trafficking, and they were consequently charged with running a brothel.
 Each woman received a suspended sentence, and forfeiture orders were made for cash found at the premises during the raid.
 It was stressed that human trafficking did not feature in the eventual court case.
 Many believe that the repeated failure of large-scale police operations to find any evidence of trafficking exemplifies the inaccuracy of the human trafficking statistics often quoted by NGOs and the media, while others insist that failure to find human trafficking is merely indicative of its underground nature.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+In 2020, the US State Department estimated that there were 13,000 trafficking victims in the UK.

+In 2023, the International Organization for Migration published a report on human trafficking between the Republic of Ireland and Northern Ireland; it noted that increasing numbers of east Africans were entering the Republic and using the Common Travel Area to travel to Northern Ireland and enter the UK, and recommended all-island training and closer information systems between the two countries.

 Definitions

 Involuntary domestic servitude

-Involuntary domestic servitude is a form of human trafficking found in unique circumstances—informal work in a private residence—these circumstances create unique vulnerabilities for victims.
+Involuntary domestic servitude is a form of human trafficking found in unique circumstances - informal work in a private residence - these circumstances create unique vulnerabilities for victims.
 Domestic workplaces are informal, connected to off-duty living quarters, and often not shared with other workers.
 Such an environment, which can isolate domestic workers, is conducive to exploitation because authorities cannot inspect homes as easily as they can compared to formal workplaces.
 Investigators and service providers report many cases of untreated illnesses and, tragically, widespread sexual abuse, which in some cases may be symptoms of a situation of involuntary servitude.
 Many victims live in fear of going to the authorities.
 They believe that they will only be recognized as illegal immigrants and punished for it.
 Some victims don't know that they are victims because of the isolation from the world and/or cultural or language barriers.